jhdev96/cit-blockchain/README.md

 unique hash is added to the network.

 ### Running this app
-- Running this app requires Docker
+Running this app requires Docker.
+If you don't have Docker installed on your machine, go here: https://www.docker.com/products/docker-desktop

 ### Set up for Dev Environment
 - docker-compose -f docker-compose.dev.yml up --build